 It’s not advisable to crowd the hood.
 When you have a chimney hood, allow two to three inches of space before the cabinets.
 This is to protect your cabinets from excessive heat and grease.
 If the hood isn’t cramped, you can keep the cabinets beside it clean.

 The kitchen is a busy place.
 To make it more ergonomic, you should establish both preparation and clean-up zones.
 This is where the two kitchen sink discussion comes in.
 Your prep sink should be in the island while your clean up sink should be somewhere in the counters.

 Corner sinks are an efficient way to use the turning sides of U-shaped kitchens.
 Just don’t put the sink and the dishwasher beside each other.
 It’s best to have an intermediating cabinet between the two.
 This way, it’s easier to put the dishes in the dishwasher.

-Maximise the kitchen island
+Maximize the kitchen island

 Before settling your prep sink in the kitchen island, think of the space that will remain.
-If the kitchen island is long and wide enough, it’s okay to position the prep sink in the centre.
+If the kitchen island is long and wide enough, it’s okay to position the prep sink in the center.
 If not, keep the sink to the edge.